shershen08/tailor-vue-demo/README.md

 Tailor is a layout service.
 It is able to parse HTML templates and replace `<fragment>` tags for their respective bundles.

-Tailor also injects a RequireJS bundle to your template so you're able to use Webpack Externals to share dependencies across fragments (such as `vue`).
+Tailor also injects a RequireJS bundle into your template so you're able to use Webpack Externals to share dependencies across fragments (such as `vue`).

 ## Fragments